FastRoutervs.Helicone

 Mintlify's stated rationale for the acquisition is "AI knowledge infrastructure" — they want to build agents that autonomously maintain and update documentation, and the Helicone gateway/observability primitives are useful inputs.
 Mintlify was already a Helicone customer pre-acquisition.

-What that means for current Helicone users:
+For current Helicone users:

 • Cloud product still runs.
 Free, Pro ($79/mo), Team ($799/mo), and Enterprise tiers continue to be supported.
 SLAs unchanged.